OpenPublicMedia/npr-cds-wordpress/readme.txt

 == Changelog ==
+= V1.0.5 =
+* Default cron job timing is now 1 hour (was previously a minute because it wasn't properly being converted into seconds)
+* Cron jobs are no longer scheduled if there are no queries configured

 = V1.0.4 =
 * Fixing a problem where Get Multi queries run via WP_Cron would silently fail because `npr_cds_push()` would check if the current user had publishing rights and execute `wp_die()`.
 WP_Cron doesn't run as a specific user, therefore it doesn't technically have publishing rights. `npr_cds_push()` now checks if the post was retrieved from the CDS first before checking publishing rights.